-E. Berger, K. Choromanski, M. Chudnovsky, J. Fox, M. Loebl, A. Scott, P. Seymour, S. Thomasse, Tournaments and colouring, J.Comb.Theory, Ser.B 103(1) 1- 20 (2013).
-This is my recent work on colourings in the structural graph theory.

-R. Aharoni, M. Loebl, The Odd Case of Rota's Bases Conjecture, Advances in Mathematics 282 (2015)
+- E. Berger, K. Choromanski, M. Chudnovsky, J. Fox, M. Loebl, A. Scott, P. Seymour, S. Thomasse, Tournaments and colouring, J.Comb.Theory, Ser.B 103(1) 1- 20 (2013).
+This is my recent work on colourings in the structural graph theory. - R. Aharoni, M. Loebl, The Odd Case of Rota's Bases Conjecture, Advances in Mathematics 282 (2015) 427-442.

-427-442.
 I heard from Aharoni about the Rota's bases conjecture, that it is implied (for each even size) by the Alon-Tarsi conjecture, and a beautiful enumeration proof of this fact by Onn.
 I found a non-commutative generalization of Onn's proof, and it was the beginning of our joint work.
 This paper contains proof of 'half of Alon-Tarsi conjecture'.
 One objective in this research area has been to understand the List coloring conjecture.
-In the course of our work with Ron a group formed including Berger, Chudnovsky, Kotlar and Ziv, which extensively collaborates.

-R. Aharoni, N. Alon, E. Berger, M. Chudnovsky, D. Kotlar, M. Loebl, R. Ziv Fair representation by independent sets in: A Journey Through Discrete Mathematics: A Tribute to Jiri Matousek, Springer (2017).
+In the course of our work with Ron a group formed including Berger, Chudnovsky, Kotlar and Ziv, which extensively collaborates. - R. Aharoni, N. Alon, E. Berger, M. Chudnovsky, D. Kotlar, M. Loebl, R. Ziv Fair representation by independent sets in: A Journey Through Discrete Mathematics: A Tribute to Jiri Matousek, Springer (2017).
 This is my recent work in structural graph theory and the topological methods.
-The considerations of this work will contribute to the part of the project on the List coloring conjecture.